-The chemistry concentration requires a year of organic chemistry, a semester of inorganic chemistry, a semester of biochemistry, Introduction to Quantum Physics and Modern Physics Laboratory, (or an approved Physical Chemistry course at another institution), research methods in the natural sciences, and at least four additional credits of approved science courses selected from the list given below for a total minimum credit requirement of 24 credits.
+The chemistry concentration requires a year of general chemistry, a year of organic chemistry, a semester of inorganic chemistry, a semester of biochemistry, Introduction to Quantum Physics and Modern Physics Laboratory, (or an approved Physical Chemistry course at another institution), and at least four additional credits of approved science courses selected from the list given below for a total minimum credit requirement of 32 credits.
 It is designed to provide the basic understanding required of any student pursuing a chemical education, as well as to furnish a firm basis for advanced work in chemistry, biology, or the health-related fields.
 All courses listed in this concentration will be offered at least once every three years if there is sufficient enrollment; courses that do not adequately enroll will be offered on a tutorial basis for students who have elected this concentration.
 The chemistry concentration nicely complements advanced work or concentrations in biology, environmental studies, ecology, mathematics, physics, or psychology, and provides one of the three bases for the premedical concentration.

 At least one course at or above the 200-level, chosen from the list below and in consultation with the Moderation Committee at the Moderation meeting.